JohnYoon13/GCP/gcp.md

 ![](https://github.com/JohnYoon13/GCP/blob/master/images/pubsub.png)

-For the purposes of this guide, a sample topic labeled, __demo-topic__, and a sample subscription labeled, __demo-subscription__, have been created.
-Using [cloudscheduler](https://cloud.google.com/scheduler/docs/quickstart), a string (named __test 123__) is sent to __demo-topic__ every 10 minutes.
+A sample topic labeled, __demo-topic__, and a sample subscription labeled, __demo-subscription__, have been created for this guide.
+[Cloudscheduler](https://cloud.google.com/scheduler/docs/quickstart), sends a string (named __test 123__) to __demo-topic__ every 10 minutes.
 This is the data that will later undergo a transformation and ship out to the BigQuery table.

 ## BigQuery Table
 After minor modifications, the sample string will enter a [BigQuery](https://cloud.google.com/bigquery/docs/quickstarts/quickstart-web-ui) table.
 Therefore, this workflow requires a table that can receive the incoming data.
 For this demonstration, a table (named __demo_results__) already exists with two fields: